Mabel Suffield Tolkien: Life

 Mabel taught her sons to read and write, and then taught them Latin, French, botany, and drawing, and instructed them in the Catholic faith.
 She is credited with a talent and enthusiasm for languages, nature, calligraphy and etymology, which she passed on to Tolkien, although she was unable to interest him in her other strength, the piano.
 He cited her as the origin of his interest in philology and romance: "I am in fact far more of a Suffield (a family deriving from Evesham in Worcestershire), and it is to my mother who taught me (until I obtained a scholarship at the ancient Grammar School in Birmingham) that I owe my tastes for philology, especially of Germanic languages, and for romance."

 She moved the family several times to facilitate Tolkien's education, withdrawing him from St Philip's School to tutor him herself when she realised that he was outpacing his classmates.
 She "set up a rigorous programme" in which she taught "all the subjects herself", except geometry, which was taught by one of her sisters.
-This led to his winning a Foundation Scholarship to King Edward's School, Birmingham in 1903.
+This led to his winning a Foundation Scholarship to King Edward's School in 1903.
 In 1904, Mabel was diagnosed with Type 1 diabetes.
 Her friend Father Francis Xavier Morgan, who lived nearby in the Oratory which conducted St Philip’s School, arranged for the family to rent rooms in the Oratory’s lodge cottage, where Mabel died in November 1904.
 Father Francis became the guardian of her sons.